taketoe/stellarmodel/README.md

 # Stellar Model Numerical Calculation Code
 ## Overview
  This package povides numerical calculation codes of stellar interia model.
-You can calculate
+You can calculate and plot stellar interia structure which are temeperature, presurre, energy flux and so on.

 ## Installation
  The software is using following external packages.